w-e-w/sd-webui-hires-fix-tweaks/README.md

    - Specify a different output directory for hires pass
    - `Settings > Paths for saving > Output directory for hires. fix images`

 ## Remove First Pass Extra Networks
 - `Remove First Pass Extra Networks` operates by removing all extra networks in prompt (every thin matching `<xxxx:extra-network-name:weight>`) in the first pass prompt, this means it only works with `LoRA` and `Hypernetworks` and dose not work with `Textual Inversion Embeddings` or if the extra networks are added by later by other means such as `Setting` or `Styles`.
 - As it only touches the first pass prompt it will not have an affect if `Hires prompt mode` is `Default` and the hires prompt is not blank, as the user input hires prompt will take precedence.
-- - The default behavior of the webui is If `hires prompt is not specfied (when blank)` then `use the same first pass prompt for hires pass` else `use the user input hires prompt`
+- - The default behavior of the webui is If `hires prompt is not specfied (when blank)` then `use the same first pass prompt for hires pass` else `use the user input hires prompt`. if the first pass prompt is not use the `Remove First Pass Extra Networks` will not have an affect.
 Usage case example:
 1. You wish the hires prompt to be the same as the first pass prompt but without the extra networks
 2. Combining with other `Hires prompt mode` such as `Append` to change the extra networks used during hires pass